Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 | Starting price | $2.99/mo (2-year plan) |

 If you care about online privacy but still want flawless streaming, Proton VPN is one of the best VPNs out there.
-Its premium servers are optimized for high-speed playback, and can unblock Netflix, BBC iPlayer, and Prime Video.
+Its premium servers are optimized for high-speed playback, and can unlock Netflix, BBC iPlayer, and Prime Video.
 The service also supports tons of regional channels, and offers handy links on the official website.
+Proton VPN’s strong UK server coverage and reliable unblocking performance also make it a serious contender for the best VPN for Netflix UK.

 If you want extra security in restrictive countries, you can use Secure Core servers, which is Proton‘s version of multi-hop.
-However, these are not optimized for streaming, and you’ll probably have to tinker a bit before hitting the perfect alignment for your streaming needs – though Proton VPN still ranks among the best VPN for Genshin Impact thanks to its stable performance and strong privacy backbone.
+However, these are not optimized for streaming, and you’ll probably have to tinker a bit before finding the right configuration for your streaming needs – though Proton VPN still ranks among the best VPN for Genshin Impact thanks to its stable performance and strong privacy backbone.

 If your network blocks VPNs (public Wi-Fi, dorms, or a strict internet service provider), toggle Stealth before connecting.
 It masks your VPN traffic as normal HTTPS, letting you slip past filters and keep streaming without interruptions.
 Stick to Plus servers for best performance; they’re the only ones that keep 4K stable.